enforcer20/MiniProject3/README.md

 ## Mini Project 3: Web Application by Karan Walanj (enforcer20)

+In the setup branch, we set up the app with Flask, SQLAlchemy and Docker

 To get to the Heroku deployment, please click here: https://blog-api-tutorial-karanw.herokuapp.com/

 Below is an easy access to other branches: